The Value of Nothing: Multimodal Extraction of Human Values Expressed by TikTok Influencers: Data and Annotation

+Annotation guidelines were based on the Schwartz theory of personal values \cite{Schwartz1992,schwartz2012overview}.
+The guidelines provide a definition for each of the 19 values, along with examples of how values are expressed.
+For each TikTok and value, annotators were asked to mark whether the values is endorsed (expressed or pursued in the TikTok; 1), absent (not referenced explicitly or implicitly; 0) or confronted (contradicted or hindered; -1).
+Each TikTok was independently annotated by two annotators from a team trained by the authors.
+A third annotator consolidated the annotations by resolving discrepancies.
+The annotation guidelines are available in Appendix \ref{app:subsec:values_prompt}.
+We converted each TikTok annotation to a vector of 38 binary labels representing the 19 endorsed values and 19 confronted values.

-In total, the annotated dataset of 890 TikTok TikToks, were annotated with a total of 2968 labels (of values and conflicting values).
-The distribution of values per movie is presented in Figure \ref{fig:hist_values_per_video} and the frequency of each value in our dataset is presented in Figure \ref{fig:value_counts}.
-We make the annotated dataset available at [URL to added in camera ready version].
+The annotated dataset of 885 TikToks contains 2933 (endorsed/confronted) values.
+The distribution of values per TikTok is presented in Figure \ref{fig:hist_values_per_video} and the frequency of each value in the dataset is presented in Figure \ref{fig:value_counts}.
+The annotated dataset (TikTok IDs and annotations) is available at [URL].
+We used Gwet's AC1 coefficient to assess inter-rater agreement.
+This coefficient estimates reliability beyond 2 rateres, and has been demonstrated robust against prevalence imbalance and marginal probability issues \cite{wongpakaran2013comparison}.
+The AC1 agreement was 0.77, indicating substantial inter-annotator agreement.